ory/kratos-client-java/docs/PublicApi.md

 **302** | Empty responses are sent when, for example, resources are deleted.
 The HTTP status code for empty responses is typically 201. |  -  |
 **500** | genericError |  -  |

-<a name="getLoginRequest"></a>
+<a name="getSelfServiceBrowserLoginRequest"></a>
-# **getLoginRequest**
+# **getSelfServiceBrowserLoginRequest**
-> LoginRequest getLoginRequest()
+> LoginRequest getSelfServiceBrowserLoginRequest(request)

-Get Login Request
+Get the request context of browser-based login user flows

 This endpoint returns a login request&#39;s context with, for example, error details and other information.
-For an in-depth look at ORY Krato&#39;s login flow, head over to: https://www.ory.sh/docs/kratos/selfservice/login
+When accessing this endpoint through ORY Kratos&#39; Public API, ensure that cookies are set as they are required for CSRF to work.
+To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```java